digitallawyer/openlegaldictionary/_definitions/honorarium-jus.md

 ---
 title: Honorarium Jus
 permalink: "/definitions/honorarium-jus.html"
-body: Lat In Roman law.
+body: Lat in Roman law.
 The law of the prstors and the edicts of the sediles
 published_at: '2018-07-07'
 layout: post
 ---